iganna/bernmix/README.md

 ## Description

 The BernMix package includes two efficient algorithms to calculate the exact distribution of a weighted sum of i.ni.d.
-Bernoulli random variables (BRVs) – the first is for integer weights and the second is for non-integer weights.
+BRV – the first is for integer weights and the second is for non-integer weights.
 The discussed distribution includes, as particular cases, Binomial and Poisson Binomial distributions together with their linear combinations.
 For integer weights we present the algorithm to calculate a PMF and a CDF of a weighted sum of BRVs utilising the Discrete Fourier transform of the characteristic function.
 For non-integer weights we suggest the heuristic approach to compute pointwise CDF using rounding and integer linear programming.

 The BernMix package provides a Python implementation of the algorithms to calculate PMFs and CDFs for both cases (integer and non-integer weights); C++ library for using Fast Fourier transform is wrapped with Cython.
 We analyse the time complexity of the algorithms and demonstrate their performance and accuracy.